paradoxysm/sleepens/README.md

 Currently, `sleepens` supports .mat, .smr/.smrx, .xls file formats for reading and writing.
 Additional i/o interfaces can be contributed to `sleepens.io.interfaces` following the basic structure.

-`sleepens` currently contains one protocol, SleepEnsemble4, for 4-state sleep classification.
+The underlying data processing pipelines and classification models are modular and can be adjusted to create different sleep ensemble models. `sleepens` currently contains one protocol, SleepEnsemble4, for 4-state sleep classification.
 New or modified protocols can be contributed to `sleepens.protocols` following the basic structure.

 ## Help and Support